code-warrior/the-modular-grid/README.md

 `Ctrl+Shift` toggles the sidebar info boxes in the upper right hand corner when the extension is enabled.
 This shortcut is universal across all operating systems.

+All text input boxes in the options page can be updates with the `↑` and `↓` arrow keys.
+Options are saved automatically.

 ## <a name="development">Development</a>

 ### <a name="development--compiling">Compiling</a>